Adrianodelvincio/alphag_frequentist_analysis_2025/v1/README.txt

 - scp -r alpha@alphasuperdaq:alphasoft/Users/Adriano/ag13708/ ./

+* bonus: in my local folder I have already all the data, so you can use the command

+- scp -r alpha@alphasuperdaq:alphasoft/Users/Adriano/ag*/ ./

 # now download the spilllog of the run from the elog and place it in the same folder with the data.
 Rename it changing the "R" prefix to "ag"

 # open the Preliminary_Scurve_2025.ipynb and follow the instructions in the code comments and run the notebook